libriscv/docs/docs/godot_docs/unboxed_arguments.md

 	return Nil;
 }
 ```

+If we attach a Sandbox as a script to a Node that can receive inputs, Godot will directly call this function for us with an InputEvent as argument.

 The above example modulates the current node based on the `jump` action.
 We know the functions provided by InputEvent from reading the [Godot documentation on InputEvent](https://docs.godotengine.org/en/stable/classes/class_inputevent.html).
 The current Node is our Node2D coin, and it can be modulated.
 We could cast it to a Node2D and do a `Node2D(get_node()).set_modulate(0xFF6060FF);`, but it was just easier to set the property using `.set()`.